Library Services for ELFT staff

 Search the Newcomb Library catalogue for books and ebooks

-our March books of the month
+April Books of the month

 Book cover

-ebook of the month
+eBook of the Month

-Access here, please use your NHS OpenAthens registered email address
+Access here, using your NHS OpenAthens account

 Wellbeing book of the month